 - MFA, Tulane University, 1991

-Though he works extensively in oil on canvas and with drawing media, for the past fifteen years, his primary focus has been murals.
+Though he works extensively in oil on canvas and with drawing media, for the past twenty years, his primary focus has been murals.
 He has completed both private and public commissions throughout the United States with major commissions in Mesa, Ariz., Joplin, Mo., Philadelphia, Pa., Livingston, Ala. and Mobile, Ala.
 His most recent mural project was the Moulton Bell Tower Mural for the University of South Alabama.
 The Mobile Arts Council named Guynes 2014 Artist of the Year in the Eleventh Annual Greater Mobile Arts Awards.

 Exhibitions and News